otter-sec/por_v2/README.md

 **Proving all users**

 To prove all users at one-shot, simply put the `--all` flag.
 It will create all proofs inside the `inclusion_proofs/` directory, which may consume a lot of disk space depending on the amount of users.
+If you want a less-disk consuming approach you can use `--all-batched` flag.
+It will group users by the first 3 chars of the `userhash` and bundle all the proofs of a group into a compressed file.

 > **WARNING: THE INCLUSION PROOF SHOULD NOT BE PUBLIC.
 EACH PROOF MUST BE SHARED WITH THE RELATED USER ONLY.
 THE FILE CONTAINS THE USER ACCOUNT BALANCE INFORMATION, WHICH MUST BE KEPT SECRET.**